 The Views on Instruction, State Standards, Teaching, and Assessment (VISTA) survey is an annual survey sponsored by the Massachusetts Department of Elementary and Secondary Education (ESE).
 VISTA gives educators a voice directly with the state on issues specific to education in Massachusetts.
 ESE will use educator feedback to improve statewide implementation, inform current and future policies, and better target state resources and supports.

 In the 2017 administration, data collection began in mid-January and closed in mid-March.
 All Massachusetts superintendents were invited to participate.
-Superintendents from 57% of the state’s districts participated in the survey, an increase from last year’s response rate of 21% of districts.
+Superintendents from 57% (n = 229) of the state’s districts participated in the survey, an increase from last year’s response rate of 21% (n = 84) of districts.
 Principals also participated in the 2017 VISTA survey, and a separate report includes results from the principal survey.
 Survey findings are weighted to represent all Massachusetts districts and schools.

 The 2017 VISTA Superintendent Survey included seven sections.